 Our Baltimore health care fraud defense lawyers have also represented whistleblowers who have identified fraud and abuse violations in the area and who wish to avail themselves of the qui tam provisions available under federal law.

 Is Medicare Fraud a Felony?

 Medicare fraud can be a felony.
 But, it is not always the case; some are just exposed to penalties, fines, exclusion, and so on.
-Medicare is a federal program, and defrauding the government and its program is illegal and can lead to criminal charges.
+Medicare is a federal program, and defrauding the government and its program is illegal and can lead to federal criminal charges, such as a lengthy sentence in federal prison.
 So by nature, those who commit Medicare fraud are exposed to criminal charges and they in turn can be convicted of a felony.
 Anyone who commits Medicare fraud is exposed to criminal or civil liability or both.
 With that in mind, we provided some information that would help you further understand why some are held criminally liable, and some just pay fines.

 Top-Rated White Collar Criminal Defense Firm